danizad555/stockmarketcrash08/README.md

  Understanding national debt/debt at end of fiscal year: https://fiscaldata.treasury.gov/americas-finance-guide/national-debt/

+ Access to data visualizations:
+  1) Revenue deficit in 12 urban and rural states during the stock market crash from 2008 to 2010: https://rpubs.com/danizad/stockmarketcrash08
+  2) Debt at the end of the fiscal year for 12 urban and rural states during the stock market crash from 2008 to 2010:

  *NOTE*

  If you plant to run the code, do not forget to change your file path.
 You can set your working directory to the folder where the CSV file is located and insert "/state_finances.csv".
 For example: